-Instagram now has three arms; feed, stories and IGTV, and it has taken me a while to get my head around them and, in particular, all the different size formats!
+Instagram now has four arms; feed, stories, reels and IGTV, and it has taken me a while to get my head around them and, in particular, all the different size formats!

 I like to post consistently, making sure what I am posting fits with my social media plan and is relevant to my business.

-The beauty of Instagram is that you can go wild with hashtags as this is the main avenue for people finding you.
+The beauty of Instagram is that you can go wild with hashtags as this is the main avenue for people to find you.

 I follow the #gameofthrones and #vizslasofinstagram hashtags and if I like a post, I often take a look at the person’s profile and in some cases choose to follow them too.